asta0463/EID_Project4/README.md

 Protocol Comparison
 ==================================
 Repository for the fourth Project of ECEN 5053-002 : Embedded Interface Design
-This project involves comparison of the efficiency of 4 IOT Protocols (MQTT,COAP,WEBSOCKETS,AMQP) based on the roundtrip time taken to transfer a message from Client to Server and back to the Client.
+This project involves comparison of the efficiency of 3 IOT Protocols (MQTT,COAP and Websockets) based on the roundtrip time taken to transfer a message from Client to Server and back to the Client.

 Authors: Rhea Cooper and Ashish Tak